szy251/TheOdinProject/foundations/projects/rock-paper-scisors/README.md

-# Rock Paper Scisors
+# Rock Paper Scissors

 This is simple game where player play game with computer.
-One game has 5 rounds in total.
+Game ends if player/computer gets 5 points.

+### Revisiting Rock Paper Scissors

+In one of the next TOP exercises game was eadited, now there is some UI and logic to play game using this interface.